Which of the Following Statements About Hearing Protection are True?

 Which of the Following Statements About Hearing Protection are True

-The primary function of hearing protection is to protects the ear from excessive noise.
-It is an established fact that excessive noise exposure could damage the ear if its exposed to it consistently over a period of time; and the human ear is not to be exposed to noise above 85dB within 8 hour daily.
+The primary function of hearing protection is to protect the ear from excessive noise.
+It is a fact that excessive noise exposure could damage the ear if it’s exposed to it consistently over time; and the human ear is not to be exposed to noise above 85dB within 8 hours daily.

 Functions of Hearing Protection